cupOJoseph/ost-evnt/README.md

 Created by the [Hackital](https://hackital.io) team.

 The goal of this project is to provide a way for event planners to encentivise partcipants to be most engaged.
 As a hackathon organizing team, our events are most successful when people are going to workshops, teaching each other, and partcipating in mini contests.
-We want to encourage this behavior and turn the focus away from winning the contest towards getting the most from the experience.
+We want to encourage this behavior and turn the focus away from winning the contest and towards getting the most from the experience.

 -----